-Insider Art is an ongoing collaborative series by childhood friends Andrew Dorkin and Takashi Shallow.
-Fusing our respective backgrounds in literary theory and art, we’ve explored topics from the aesthetics of the shitpost to the seriousness of wine-and-paint.
-What began as two undergrads drafting a naive manifesto continues to provide a space for scrutinizing the possibility of becoming insiders.
+Insider Art is a series by childhood friends Andrew Dorkin and Takashi Shallow.
+Fusing our backgrounds in art and literary theory, we’ve explored topics from the aesthetics of the shitpost to the dialectics of employment.
+What began as two teenagers speculating about the edge of the universe continues as a medium for scrutinizing the politics of drawing lines.

 Big art, bigger value: https://artcasserole.wordpress.com/